-During business hours the University (excluding certain housing facilities) will open to students, parents, employees, contractors, guests, and invitees.
-During non-business hours, access to all facilities is by key, if issued, or by admittance via Safety Services or residence life staff.
-Residence halls are secured 24 hours a day.
+During business hours UP (excluding certain housing facilities) will open to students, parents, employees, contractors, guests, and invitees.
+During non-business hours, access to all facilities is by key or card, if issued, or by admittance via safety services or residential life staff.
+Residential halls are secured 24 hours a day.
 Campus grounds are open to the public, but any non-student, staff member, or guest may be prohibited from campus at any time and is not subject to the disciplinary process described in the student handbook.
 Campus Safety and the Physical Plant work closely together to ensure the physical safety of buildings and grounds.

-Residence dorms Sikora Hall, Sister Rita Mudd Hall, and Argo Hall are on a card access system that tracks entrance to the buildings.
-The Library and University Center are also on this system.
+All Residential halls are on a card access system that tracks entrance to the buildings.
+The Library, University Center, Student Center, Sullivan Hall, McLaughlin Center, Donovan Hall, Science Building, and Trinitas Chapel are also on this system.